DFOglider/pilotingApp/README.md

    in a terminal.

-   The latter is recommended, as then updating the app can be done with a simple `git` command or by pulling changes in Github Desktop.
+   The latter is recommended, as then updating the app can be done with a simple `git pull` command or by pulling changes in Github Desktop.

 3. Open the file `app.R` in Rstudio, and click the "Run App" button.
 You will need to install several packages (as listed at the